-Most blankets will have washing instructions included with them.
+Most electric blankets will have washing instructions included with them.
 They may have a regular washing tag with full care instructions sewn onto the blanket itself.
-When instructions are present the manufacturer’s guidelines should always be rigidly followed.
-If the instructions are missing or there is no tag it is sometimes helpful to log onto the maker’s website which may have helpful advice.
+The manufacturer’s instructions on how to wash an electric blanket should tell you everything you need to know.
+If the instructions are missing from your electric blanket or if there’s no tag at all, you may want to check the blanket manufacturer’s website, which may have helpful advice.

-- Detergents can be added but again these need to be mild.
+- Detergents can be added but, again, these need to be mild.

-- Once the blanket has finished washing it can be gently spun in the machine but not for prolonged periods.
+- Once the blanket has finished washing, it can be gently spun in the machine but not for prolonged periods.

 How to wash your electric blanket by hand

-After you have gone through all the instructions above leave the blanket somewhere warm and dry.
-Airing cupboards are good for this as long as the blanket isn’t placed directly upon a hot water tank or hot pipes.
+After you have gone through all the instructions above, leave the electric blanket somewhere warm and dry for a few days.
+Airing cupboards are good for this, as long as the blanket isn’t placed directly upon a hot water tank or hot pipes.

 If you plan to store your electric blanket during warmer months, it’s also important to make sure the blanket is completely dry before putting it in a storage bin or bag.
 Dampness can cause your blanket to mildew and will ruin the electric components for next year’s use.